Divuzki/divuzki/README.md

 <h3> 👨🏻‍💻 &nbsp;About Me </h3>
 - 🤔 &nbsp; Exploring new technologies and developing software solutions and quick hacks.
 <br />
-- 🎓 &nbsp; Studying Computer Science and Mathematics at University of Benson Idahosa University.
+- 🎓 &nbsp; Studying Computer Science at University of Benson Idahosa University.
 <br />
-- 💼 &nbsp; Currently Looking For A Remote Job.
+- 💼 &nbsp; Open For Any Remote Job.
 <br />
-- 🌱 &nbsp; Learning more about Data Structures, Systems Design and Artificial Intelligence.
+- 🌱 &nbsp; Learning more about Data Structures, Salesforce and Artificial Intelligence.

 <h3> 🛠 &nbsp;Tech Stack</h3>